kdoore/CS2335-Gitbook/simple-spawner.md

 6. Can have a Rigidbody2D if the spawned object will be moving
 7. Can have an Animator component if the object will be animated

+###Simple Spawner
+The code below creates a simple spawner

 ```java
 using UnityEngine;